Introduction

 Example 3

 The linear expansivity of the material of a cube is 12 x 10-6 k-1.
-If the length of each side of the cube is 10 centimeter, find the area of one face of the cube and the volume of the cube when it is temperature is raised by 30 k
+If the length of each side of the cube is 10 centimeters, find the area of one face of the cube and the volume of the cube when it is temperature is raised by 30 k

 Solution: